 Graduates of this program have found employment with:

 Upon graduation, you may continue for two additional years for degrees in construction management or architectural engineering technology.
-Graduates of this degree program have gone on to transfer to four-year institutions* such as:
+Graduates of this degree program have gone on to transfer to four-year and five-year professional programs at institutions such as: